 If backyard space is limited, think about what kinds of vegetables you already use.
 Do you want something hardy and self-sufficient?
 How quickly do you want to harvest?
 If it is your first time growing vegetables, we recommend starting with seedlings rather than growing from seed.
 Not only will you get a quicker yield from your crop, you will also see instant progress.
 Root vegetables like beetroot, carrots, pumpkin and parsnip grow well from seed, and spring onion, tomato, lettuce, zucchini, mint and kale have a wide variety of uses in the kitchen.
 Lettuce, in particular, will keep growing when picked—a great perk of sampling your own product!

-There is a certain feeling of pride associated with picking and eating vegetables you have grown yourself.
+There is a certain feeling of pride associated with picking and eating fruit or vegetables you have grown yourself.
 If you know it, you know it!
-While it can seem daunting, growing your own vegetables—just ask your local garden store for some tips on potting styles and spacing of plants, and they will be more than happy to assist.
+While it can seem daunting, growing your own produce—just ask your local garden store for some tips on potting styles and spacing of plants, and they will be more than happy to assist.
 Indoor or outdoor, maximising space is your goal.
+Also be mindful of the various foliage and the aesthetics it can bring to a space.

 Earth, wind and fire.

-Good soil, aeration and sun are three of the most important considerations when beginning to home-grow vegetables.
-Propping a pot plant or container up off the ground using a brick or wooden pallet is a great way to ensure your veggies get a good amount of air flow and drainage—and remember to always use a good-quality potting mix rather than garden soil.
+Good soil, aeration and sun are three of the most important considerations when beginning to home-grow fruit and or vegetables.
+Propping a pot plant or container up off the ground using a brick, wooden pallet or even an old saucer is a great way to ensure your veggies get a good amount of air flow and drainage—and remember to always use a good-quality potting mix rather than good old garden soil.